awsdocs/iam-user-guide/doc_source/reference_policies_elements_principal.md

 "Principal" : { "AWS" : "*" }
 ```

-**Important**
+You cannot use a wildcard to match part of a name or an ARN\.

-In these examples, the asterisk \(\*\) is used as a placeholder for Everyone/Anonymous\.
-You cannot use it as a wildcard to match part of a name or an ARN\.
-We also strongly recommend that you do not use a wildcard in the `Principal` element in a role's trust policy unless you otherwise restrict access through a `Condition` element in the policy\.
-Otherwise, any account in the partition can access the role\.
+We strongly recommend that you do not use a wildcard in the `Principal` element in a role's trust policy unless you otherwise restrict access through a `Condition` element in the policy\.
+Otherwise, any IAM user in any account in your [partition](reference_identifiers.md#identifiers-arns) can access the role\.

 ## More Information<a name="Principal_more-info"></a>